-If you are like most students, you are very interested in gaining career experience in your chosen field of interest before graduation.
-One of the best ways to accomplish this goal is through an internship.
+If you are like most students, you want to get career experience in your chosen field before you graduate.
+One of the best ways to do that is to participate in an internship.

-Internships allow students to acquire hands-on, practical experience and develop key competencies and critical skills in their chosen field of study.
+An internship will allow you to get hands-on, practical experience and develop key competencies and critical skills in your field of study.

 - Completion of the Academic Internship Proposal

-- Approval of the faculty intern supervisor, the student's academic advisor, the division chair and the vice president and dean of academic affairs.
+- Receive approval from the faculty intern supervisor, your advisor, the division chair and the vice president and dean of academic affairs.

-- Addition of the internship to student's course schedule no later than the add/drop deadline for the term.
+- Add the internship to your course schedule no later than the add/drop deadline for the term.

 Please be advised that some programs or courses of study require that you complete rotations, fieldwork, internships/externships and/or teaching assignments at facilities external to the university, while other programs or courses of study may offer voluntary internships or externships at facilities external to the university.